norganna/meteor-dialog/README.md

 Copy the dialog folder to your meteor app's client folder.

-Add the following to the bottom of your meteor app's main <body> template section:
+Add the following to the bottom of your meteor app's main &lt;body&gt; template section:

     {{> dialog-modal}}